debidattasuryaprakash/DEV-FEST-2.0/README.md

 ## Challenges Faced

+  For any real life project there always exists ground level challenges and here are the challenges we faced :-

   * Cost of installation at a major level could be too high to be sustainable.
   * As we are using solar energy it may not work properly in rainy seasons or discrete sunlight regions.
   * Making people aware of the working of the system